-Though the death penalty statute Pennsylvania enacted in 1794 established the death penalty as mandatory for first-degree murder convictions, formal imposition of the death sentence did not immediately follow conviction.* Instead, an interim period was established to allow defendants an opportunity to request that the trial court order a new trial in cases involving an obvious miscarriage of justice.
+Though the death penalty statute Pennsylvania enacted in 1794 established death as mandatory for first-degree murder convictions, formal imposition of the death sentence did not immediately follow conviction.* Instead, an interim period was established to allow defendants an opportunity to request that the trial court order a new trial in cases involving an obvious miscarriage of justice.
 That interim period generally lasted for several weeks to several months.

-There were thirteen cases in which a defendant convicted of first-degree murder was never sentenced to death.
+I have been able to identify thirteen cases in which a defendant convicted of first-degree murder was never sentenced to death.
 In eleven cases, a motion for a new trial was granted.
 In two other cases, the defendant died before formal sentencing.

 These thirteen cases, while not technically capital cases, are listed here.
 Case descriptions are provided for each case.